iloaiza/TBFrags/README.txt

 ######## SAVING RESULTS AND CALCULATION RESTARTS
-If calculation restarts need to be implemented, make sure the verbose=true option is marked.
-A quick savefile can be made by starting a julia session, loading the saving.jl module with 'include("saving.jl")', copy-pasting the x0 and K0 values of the verbose, and then writing '@saving "SAVENAME" x0 K0', where SAVENAME is the name of the savefile (requires writing it between "", e.g. '@saving "H2" x0 K0').
-Then when launching the new calculation, just run using 'julia -p N run.jl mol_name SAVENAME' will load the x0 and K0 values for restarting calculation with some initial conditions.
+When launching the new calculation, just run using 'julia -p N run.jl mol_name SAVENAME' will load the x0 and K0 values for restarting calculation with some initial conditions.
+Use option "saving = true" to save each step of optimization for easy restarts
-### to implement: automatic saves with saving=true option in config file using overwrite function in saving.jl